allisonchen23/food_for_thought/food_in_food_for_thought/_posts/2019-09-10-banana_bread.markdown

 #### Rest of Instructions

-1. Preheat the oven to 350F
+1. Preheat the oven to 350F and lightly grease a loaf pan with olive oil
-2. Using an electric beater (or whisk and a really strong arm), cream together the oil and brown sugar
-2. Add vanilla and eggs and beat until consistent
+2. In a large mixing bowl, mash banans with a fork
+3. Whisk in the greek yogurt, honey, and vanilla
+4. Beat in the eggs
-3. In a separate bowl, combine the dry ingredients
+5. In a separate bowl, combine the flour, baking soda, baking powder, cinnamon, and salt
-4. Alternate adding the dry ingredients with adding the mashed bananas and milk into the liquids.
-You can use a rubber spatula to mix at this point
-5. Grease your breadpan using just a little bit of olive oil (just enough to cover the inside surfaces)
-6. Pour your batter and place in the oven for around 45 minutes to an hour.
-I'll generally set an initial timer to 35 minutes and check on it periodically.
-* Note: if you're using a pan with a wider base, I would check on it more often.
-7. Let it cool for around 20 minutes, and if you aren't serving it right away, cover with alumnium foil to avoid the bread from drying out.
+6. Gradually pour and mix the dry ingredients into the banana mixture
+7. Pour the batter into the loaf pan and bake for approximately 40-55 minutes (until a toothpick stuck in the middle comes out clean)
 8. Enjoy! :D

 ---